Can join anytime

 Henry J. Whitfield

-Henry set up Mindfulness Training Ltd in 2006.
-His research interests include the theoretical and practical integration of mindfulness with cognitive behavioural theories, Acceptance and Commitment Therapy processes and in case-formulated applications of mindfulness.
-After 4 years as a trauma specialist for Victim Support Lambeth, Henry has since conducted empirical research for City and Hackney Mind, and SPCP Regents College, London investigating psychological process in counselling.
-He also works in private practice, and teaches widely on the subject of Mindfulness-consistent therapies.
+Henry's research interests include the theoretical and practical integration of mindfulness with cognitive behavioural theories, how to track and implement mindfulness processes in varied contexts, and psychedelic therapy.
+After 4 years as a PTSD therapist and supervisor for Victim Support Lambeth, Henry conducted empirical research for City and Hackney Mind and Regents University London, investigating psychological process in psychotherapy.
+He has also contributed to the theoretical and practical integration of contextual behavioural science with psychedelic-assisted psychotherapy collaborating with Imperial College London.
+In private practice he specialises in therapy for psychedelic integration.

 - Towards case-specific applications of mindfulness-based cognitive-behavioural therapies: A Mindfulness-Based Rational Emotive Behaviour Therapy - Counselling Psychology Quarterly June; Vol 19(2): 205-217.
 Routledge (2006).